MTTParry/TabSplitter/README.md

    ```sh
    rm -rf .git
    ```
 6. Set up your .env file.
 Without this file, the program will not run.
-7. You will need:
-8. An api key from SendGrid by Twilio
-9. You will also want to verify an email for sending the emails.
-(Put your verified email address on line 278 of server.js, replacing the fake email)
-10. An account with Auth0
-11. Run the following command in the server folder:
+Run the following command in the server folder:

 ```sh
  touch .env
 ```

-3. Copy the information from .env.example into your .env file
+1. Copy the information from .env.example into your .env file
-4. Replace the information in quotes on lines 1, 3, 5, 7, and 8
+2. Replace the information in quotes on lines 1, 3, 5, 7, and 8

-5. In the root folder, use the following command to run the dev using nodemon:
+3. In the root folder, use the following command to run the dev using nodemon:

 ```sh
 npm run dev
 ```

-7. To stop runniing the dev, press `Ctrl-C` while in the terminal running the dev.
+8. To stop runniing the dev, press `Ctrl-C` while in the terminal running the dev.

 #### Set Up React client for `auth0`